-The Tribunal deals with appeal cases in certain situations where a parent is in disagreement with their Education and Library Board.
-The parent will be of the view that the Board is not dealing with their child’s special educational needs appropriately.
-The Tribunal is an independent body, which has no connection with any of the boards.
+The Tribunal deals with appeal cases in certain situations where a parent is in disagreement with the Education Authority.
+The parents will be of the view that the Education Authority is not dealing with their child’s special educational needs appropriately.
+The Tribunal is an independent body, which has no connection with the Education Authority.

 When can I appeal?